alihuss7/sequence/README.md

 ### Populate ANARCI germlines / HMMs

 The upstream ANARCI repository does **not** commit IMGT germlines, so the editable install from `external/ANARCI` will fail with `ModuleNotFoundError: anarci.germlines` until you build the assets locally.
-Run the pipeline once on every fresh checkout:
+After running `python scripts/install_external_deps.py` (which clones ANARCI into `external/ANARCI`), execute the pipeline once on every fresh checkout:

 ```bash
 # assumes the virtualenv lives in .venv; update PATH if you use conda